 3. Give your pet an activity that they can perform.

 The best way to prevent unwanted behaviors during the packing process is to give your pet an activity of their own to complete.
 You will want to keep it in the quietest area possible to reduce their anxiety during this stage of the process.
-If you do not have a space like this in your current home, then it may be better to have them spend a couple of days at a trusted friend’s house or a certified, licensed kennel that can support them during this critical period.
+If you do not have a space like this in your current home, it may be better to have them spend a couple of days at a trusted friend’s house or a certified, licensed kennel to support them during this critical period.